Reviewed by Whitney White, MS CMHC, NCC., LPC

 The itching associated with a stress rash is often compared to the itching that accompanies chickenpox.
 Therefore, milk compresses may be another option to keep in mind as the fat in whole milk will work to soothe the irritation in your stress rash.

 Another way to treat stress rash is to avoid it altogether.
 This can be done by changing your situation and reducing your stress levels.
 If stress is unavoidable, you should try to stay away from an excessively hot or moist ambiance.
 If you know which skin areas are prone to stress rash, let that part of your skin be exposed to air.
 This could mean changing into loose clothing.
 Keeping cool is important since heat aggravates stress rashes by translating into pressure on the affected site.

 Don’t Let Your Guard Down, Or Should You?

 If the rash, bumps, or hives you are experiencing fails to go away on its own, you may be suffering from something entirely different from a stress rash.
 Do not hesitate to consult a dermatologist if you suspect it’s something else.
 However, be sure to account for the default stress level in your life.
-Even if you happen to be on vacation in the middle of nowhere, you could still be stressed and not know it because perhaps you don’t want to admit it.
+Even if you happen to be on vacation in the middle of nowhere, you could still be stressed.
 It could even be that the stressor lives in the back of your mind, and you may break out in hives somewhere between Cancun and Ibiza.
 It’s always best to talk to your dermatologist and get it checked out if you’re not sure.

 Strategies And Initiatives For Dealing With Stress Rash